 Now that you have an idea about what a blog is all about, here is a list of some of the best platforms to start with.
 Due to space constraints, I will only cite the four popular platforms but you can check out the rest of the free blogging platforms for teachers and students in the presentation embedded below.

-The world's most popular educationa blogging service, Edublogs lets you easily create and manage student and teacher blogs, quickly cutomize and include videos.
+The world's most popular educational blogging service, Edublogs lets you easily create and manage student and teacher blogs, quickly customize and include videos.